drevops/vortex/DEPLOYMENT.md

 Since Acquia Cloud becomes a destination repository, the following rules MUST be followed by all developers:
 1. There should be no direct access to Acquia Cloud repository for anyone except for project Technical Lead and Deployer user.
 2. There should be no pushes to Acquia Cloud repository.
-3. There may be `master` or `develop` branch in Acquia Cloud repository.
+3. There may be `main` or `develop` branch in Acquia Cloud repository.
 4. Technical Lead is expected to regularly cleanup `feature/*` branches in Acquia Cloud repository.
 [//]: # (#;< ACQUIA)